Iran’s Minorities Face Double Discrimination

 Repression Is No Longer Enough to Stem the Anger of Iran’s Minorities

 I personally have experienced this double discrimination.
-As anArab human rights activist, I was jailed and tortured almost to death for supporting the right of children in to learn their native language, Arabic.
+As an Ahwazi Arab human rights activist, I was jailed and tortured almost to death for supporting the right of Ahwazi children in Iran to learn their native language, Arabic.
 I was lucky to escape and settle in the US in 2015.
 My fellow activists Hashem Shabani and Hadi Rashedi were not so lucky — they were executed in 2014.
 The physical scars from that torture, which run from my sternum to my groin, will never leave me.
 Even after multiple operations, I will be on medication for the rest of my life.

 Social Media Wars

-With Iran’s regime imposing a total media blackout on theissue, social media remains the only option for activists to raise awareness.
+With Iran’s regime imposing a total media blackout on the Ahwazi issue, social media remains the only option for activists to raise awareness.
 But even here activists face constant abuse and threats not only from the regime, which deploys trolls and bots to mass-report activists’ accounts in an effort to shut them down, but also from Farsi-speaking Iranian dissidents.
 At one point, I had three Twitter bans in under 20 days.

-When our young men die for their rights in the streets of, the Persian-dominated groups report on these protests as anti-regime activity, intentionally disregarding the ethnic factor.
-This was the case in the widespread November 2019 protests and the recent wave of demonstrations this July, which were led by youth.
+When our young men die for their rights in the streets of Ahwaz, the Persian-dominated groups report on these protests as anti-regime activity, intentionally disregarding the ethnic factor.
+This was the case in the widespread November 2019 protests and the recent wave of demonstrations this July, which were led by Ahwazi youth.
 Such co-opting of our activism adds insult to the injury of the brave sacrifices made by our young people.

-Even without its regressive theocratic foundation, the current supremacist system inis an inadequate and outdated relic reflecting a mindset based on 19th-century colonialism.
+Even without its regressive theocratic foundation, the current supremacist system in Iran is an inadequate and outdated relic reflecting a mindset based on 19th-century colonialism.
 In reality, the Iranian state is a patchwork of ethnicities, faiths and doctrines.
-As a result, can choose between creating a fair, stable, democratic and progressive 21st-century state — which reflects this vibrant and diverse melting pot where each group can elect its representatives to share in an equal, fair and federalized system — and collapsing into factionalism and civil war.
+As a result, Iran can choose between creating a fair, stable, democratic and progressive 21st-century state — which reflects this vibrant and diverse melting pot where each group can elect its representatives to share in an equal, fair and federalized system — and collapsing into factionalism and civil war.